1990 Daytona 500: Race review

 On Lap 27, Richard Petty (who started a promising 11th) spun ahead of Phil Parsons while running 13th.
 The spin left him with all four tires flat, meaning The King would need a wrecker to take him to the pits for new tires, and he would finish well down the order in 34th.
 During the yellow, Davey Allison (running 6th) pitted with the leaders and hit the pit wall.
 This was unnoticed by the television broadcast for several minutes; no injuries were reported but Mike Joy confirmed left front toe damage.

 On Lap 43, an accident occurred between the tri-oval and Turn 1 involving Mike Alexander, Alan Kulwicki (who would continue), Phil Parsons, and 1989 NASCAR Busch Series champion and Winston Cup rookie Rob Moroso.
 Moroso said he touched Phil Parsons' left rear with his own right front after Parsons came down on him, and Parsons explained that he was attempting a pass on A. J. Foyt.
 After 58 laps, Schrader's run to the front was halted by an engine failure.
 Shortly after halfway, 1972 winner A. J. Foyt quit after experiencing a bizarre problem: In a mid-race interview with CBS's David Hobbs, Foyt claimed he had become intoxicated by fumes produced by his new racing helmet.

 Dale Earnhardt dominated the race.
-He led nearly 3/4 of the laps, relinquishing the lead briefly to Bill Elliott, Mark Martin, Derrike Cope, Davey Allison, Geoff Bodine, Terry Labonte, and Bobby Hillin Jr. Daytona 500 rookies Jimmy Spencer and Jack Pennington led yellow flag laps early in the race.
+He led 155 of the 200 laps, relinquishing the lead briefly to Bill Elliott, Mark Martin, Derrike Cope, Davey Allison, Geoff Bodine, Terry Labonte, and Bobby Hillin Jr. Daytona 500 rookies Jimmy Spencer and Jack Pennington led yellow flag laps early in the race.

+Dale Earnhardt had the race in his grasp with a lead of more than 40 seconds with ten laps to go.
+On lap 193, Rick Wilson's car was experiencing engine trouble, and was reported to be leaking oil on the track.
+Geoff Bodine's car spun between turns 1 and 2, possibly due to the oil, which brought out the third and final caution of the day.
+Most of the leaders - including Earnhardt - ducked into the pits for tires and fuel.
+Earnhardt took on four fresh tires, as did Terry Labonte, Ricky Rudd and others.
+Geoff Bodine was able to change his flat-spotted tires and get back in the race, but not before he fell a lap down.
+Derrike Cope and Bobby Hillin Jr., however, stayed out during the caution, and cycled up to the front of the field.
+Cope's crew chief Buddy Parrott made the call to not pit and instead stay out on old tires, gambling on track position.